Coach FAQ

 What do we do if a game is cancelled?

 Please hold a regular practice if the game is cancelled.
 If it’s raining, see if you can use an indoor space or play a game in the classroom like soccer jeopardy.
-See our rainy day suggestions on the Coach Resource Center.

 Can parents ride on the bus?